jzhang369/deep-learning/README.md

 ```

-# Build a Model for Classification
+# Build a Model for Binary Classification

 ```python
 # Create a Model